labgrid-project/labgrid/doc/man/exporter.rst

     coordinator ``HOST[:PORT]`` to connect to, defaults to ``127.0.0.1:20408`` --tls
     enable TLS gRPC channel
---cert
+--cacert
-    path to TLS certificate (in PEM format)
+    path to CA certificate or CA bundle for verifying the coordinator (in PEM format) -i, --isolated
--i, --isolated
     enable isolated mode (always request SSH forwards) -n, --name